 Lena Donat, LLM

-Lena Donat is a Fellow at Ecologic Institute and a member of the Ecologic Legal team.
-She specializes in international environmental law and with a particular focus on climate change.
-Lena is involved in the international negotiations on climate change providing legal analysis and advice to the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+Lena Donat was a Fellow at Ecologic Institute and a member of the Ecologic Legal team.
+She specialized in international environmental law and with a particular focus on climate change.
+Lena was involved in the international negotiations on climate change providing legal analysis and advice to the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
 Lena Donat works in German, English, and Spanish and has good knowledge of French.

 Prior to her time at Ecologic Institute, Lena Donat worked with Adelphi Research, the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris (France), the International Institute for Environment and Development (IIED) in Edinburgh (United Kingdom), and the European Parliament in Brussels (Belgium).

 Lena Donat received her LLM in global environmental and climate change law with distinction from the University of Edinburgh (United Kingdom).
 She wrote her dissertation on multilateral climate finance with a focus on access to the United Nations Adaptation Fund.
 She also studied international relations at the Technical University of Dresden (Germany) and the National Autonomous University of Mexico.